BosonSampling.jl: A Julia package for quantum multi-photon interferometry

 Boson sampling sparked a great interest both from theoreticians and experimentalists.
 Various alternative schemes were constructed, such as Scattershot and Gaussian boson sampling (GBS) \cite{Bentivegna_2015,Hamilton_2017} to alleviate the technical difficulties in generating single photons.
-These efforts culminated in multiple claims of quantum advantage in GBS, while standard boson sampling saw experimental implementations with $n = 20$ photons in $m = 60$ modes \cite{wang2019boson}.
-Other experimental platforms than photonics were also considered \cite{robens2022boson}.
+These efforts culminated in multiple claims of quantum advantage in GBS \cite{zhong2020science, zhong2021phase, madsen2022xanadu, deng2023gaussian}, therefore questioning the validity of the extended Church-Turing thesis \cite{hangleiter2023computational}.
+Standard boson sampling saw experimental implementations with $n = 20$ photons in $m = 60$ modes \cite{wang2019boson}.
+Other experimental platforms than photonics were also considered \cite{robens2022boson, young2023atomic}.

 These factors imply a great need for optimized, high performance numerical simulations of multi-photon interferometry.
-As the fight for quantum supremacy is played between quantum devices and classical computers, scalable, versatile and fast implementations of the boson sampling algorithms become even more important.
+As the fight for quantum advantage is played between quantum devices and classical computers, scalable, versatile and fast implementations of the boson sampling algorithms become even more important.
 In particular, an adaptive framework for the boson sampling community is of great interest given the speed of growth of this field of research.
 Indeed, many new boson sampling paradigms were introduced theoretically, and a great variety of experimental techniques were refined, enhancing the demand for evolutive code bases.

 In this paper we expose our package, \textsc{BosonSampling.jl}, written in the Julia programming language to tackle classical tasks related to boson sampling.
 It intends to solve the challenges discussed above by providing an adaptable and extendable framework for multi-photon interferometry designed to study new boson sampling paradigms.
 The choice of Julia solves the two-language problem: instead of using a high-level wrapper (e.g. Python) with time-critical functions written in a low-level languages (e.g. C, Fortran), Julia is fast out-of-the-box while being easy to write.
 As a byproduct, all functions are fast, and not only time-critical ones.
 This is especially relevant for time-crunched researchers who are not professional-programmers but still require a fast execution time for this type of computationally intensive research.
 The package is evolutive and obeys the Open Source Software standards.
 It welcomes contributions from the community through its GitHub portal \cite{BosonSamplingGithub}.
 A complete documentation as well as a pedagogical tutorial are provided \cite{BSdoc}.